-• Delivery of construction materials to Añangu community (Kickwa) for the construction of a point of control (security access).
-This project was concluded and duly informed to the Ministry of Energy and Mines (MEM).
+- Delivery of construction materials to Añangu community (Kickwa) for the construction of a point of control (security access).
+This project was concluded and duly informed to the Ministry of Energy and Mines (MEM). - Construction of a Health Center in Guiyero community (Waorani).
+The project began on September 27th after a delay due to the strikes in the Blocks and blocked roads.

-- Construction of a Health Center in Guiyero community (Waorani).
-The beginning of the project was delayed due to the strikes in the Blocks and blocked roads. - On the other hand, as part of the corporate social responsibility, the donation of a bus to the Indillama community (Kichwa) was concluded in July.
+• On the other hand, as part of the corporate social responsibility, the donation of a bus to the Indillama community (Kichwa) was concluded in July.
 This bus is like the one donated in the past to Waorani communities.